joinpursuit/Pursuit-Core-Web/react_2/react-testing/README.md

 ```

 #### Test
-Lets test that when this component renders, it displays the information that was passed as props in the correct format.
+Let's test that when this component renders, it displays the information that was passed as props in the correct format.

 Create a file `__tests__/DonationCard.test.js`
-Lets read the test carefully, it should give us an idea of what is doing.
+Let's read the test carefully, it should give us an idea of what it is doing.

 ```js
 // __tests__/DonationCard.test.js